 DELETE FROM `api_call_record_11` WHERE `gmt_create` < SUBDATE(CURDATE(),INTERVAL 7 DAY);.

-In DMS, if you use a scheduled task to delete data, the task scans the full table and batch deletes data based on the primary key or non-null unique key of the table.
-Therefore, we recommend that you set a task execution time that is during off-peak hours and a reasonable interval at which the scheduled task is run.Note
+The time at which DMS begins to run the task.
+In DMS, if you use a scheduled task to clear data from a table, the task scans the full table and deletes data in different batches based on the primary key or non-null unique index of the table.
+We recommend that you set a point in time during off-peak hours to run the task and set a reasonable interval at which the scheduled task is run.Note

 The policy for running the task.
-You can specify an end time for task execution, so that the task is automatically suspended after this end time and will not affect business during peak hours.Change Stakeholder
+You can specify an end time for the task, so that the task is automatically suspended after this end time.
+You can use this policy to prevent the data change from affecting your business during peak hours.Change Stakeholder

 Change the ticket owner.

-Only the ticket owner has the permissions to suspend and restart execution of a scheduled task.
-Each time the scheduled task is run, the system sends an email only to the ticket owner.
+By default, the owner of a ticket is the user who submits the ticket.
+Only the ticket owner has the permissions to suspend and restart the scheduled task that corresponds to the ticket.
+Each time the scheduled task is run, DMS sends an email only to the ticket owner.

-Note that before each execution, the system checks if the last execution has been completed.
-If the last execution is still in progress, the system will not run the SQL script for this execution.
-Therefore, you need to set a reasonable interval at which the scheduled task is run.
+Each time before the scheduled task is run, DMS checks whether the previous scheduled task is complete.
+If the previous scheduled task is still in progress, DMS does not run the SQL script again.
+Therefore, you must set a reasonable interval at which the scheduled task is run.